thinkjs/www.thinkjs.org/view/en/doc/2.2/thinkjs_command.md

     -h, --help         output usage information
     -V, --version      output the version number
-    -e, --es6          use es6 for project, used in `new` command -r, --rest         create rest controller, used in `controller` command -M, --mongo        create mongo model, used in `model` command -R, --relation     create relation model, used in `model` command
+    -r, --rest         create rest controller, used in `controller` command -M, --mongo        create mongo model, used in `model` command -R, --relation     create relation model, used in `model` command